-When parenting a toddler, you should focus on positive techniques instead of traditional punishments.
+When parenting a toddler, you should focus on positive parenting discipline techniques instead of traditional punishments.
 Toddlers need to know that you empathize with them, and they are loved and supported regardless of the situation.
 In the middle of a tantrum, this can be difficult, but there are many strategies you can employ.
 Slow your speech and lower your volume.
 Set realistic objectives and expectations.
 Watch body language and try to divert meltdowns.
 Give attention.
 When addressing your toddler, get down to their level.
 Be a role model and enforce limits.
 Ultimately, temper tantrums are part of a development.
 Embrace it and show you care and still love them.

 - Positive parenting techniques revolve around discipline that is driven by empathy rather than punitive discipline.